Aron Ain: Career

 Ain joined Kronos in 1979 and has played a role in nearly every functional department at the organization.
 In October 2005, he was named chief executive officer and a member of the Kronos Board of Directors.

 In 2007, Ain led the effort to take the company private, after going public in 1992.

 Under his leadership, the company completed a major, multi-year business transformation, changing from a licensed-software model to a cloud, software-as-a-service (SaaS) model.

 In 2016, Ain introduced new benefits to employees such as open vacation time and student loan repayment.
 A new manager performance rating was also created, called the Manager Effectiveness Index (MEI), which captures employee judgments about managers' performance.

 In 2017, Kronos relocated its headquarters to the Crosspoint Towers in Lowell, Massachusetts.

+In 2018, Ain’s book, WorkInspired: How to Build an Organization Where Everyone Loves to Work (McGraw Hill Education) was published.
+The book chronicles how he and the company’s leadership team used employee engagement as a business strategy to impart leadership lessons onto senior leaders, HR professionals, and people managers.

 In 2020, Kronos completed a merger with Ultimate Software to create UKG, and Ain became the chairman and chief executive officer of the combined company.
-UKG has more than 12,000 employees worldwide, and an enterprise value of $22 billion.
+UKG has more than 15,000 employees worldwide, and an enterprise value of $35 billion.

 On June 1, 2022, UKG announced Ain would transition to UKG Executive Chair, effective July 1, 2022.
-Chris Todd, current President at UKG, will replace Ain as CEO.
+Chris Todd, former President at UKG, replaced Ain as CEO.

+In December 2022, Ain became Operating Partner at Hellman & Friedman, in an effort to help H&F portfolio companies (like UKG) enhance exceptional leadership practices and inspired cultures.

 Affiliations

 Ain serves on the board of trustees of his alma mater, Hamilton College.
+While at Hamilton he joined the Tau Chapter of Delta Kappa Epsilon Fraternity.
 He is on the board of trustees of Boston's Beth Israel Deaconess Medical Center.
 He is on the board of directors of Combined Jewish Philanthropies of Greater Boston (CJP).